What Is Waltonchain (WTC)? | A Guide to the IoT and Supply Chain Blockchain

 As you can see, Waltonchain is quickly expanding beyond just the supply chain.

 VeChain is the blockchain project most similar to Waltonchain (they even both have “chain” in their name).
 Similar to Waltonchain, VeChain provides blockchain-based solutions for the supply chain industry.
-VeChain is also rebranding to VeChain Thor in which it will enable enterprises to build DApps on their platform – something akin to Walton’s sub chains.
+VeChain recently rebranded to VeChain Thor, now enabling enterprises to build DApps on their platform – something akin to Walton’s sub chains.

 There are a few differences between the two, though.
 Waltonchain is strictly focusing on RFID chips while VeChain includes NFC and QR codes as well.
 Although serving many of the same purposes, the architecture of sub chains is drastically different than that of DApps.